 Graduates are prepared for jobs as bookkeepers/auditing clerks, as well as administrative positions that incorporate bookkeeping and/or small business marketing.
-Topics include connecting to a network, creating and managing email accounts, Microsoft Word, Microsoft Excel, using QuickBooks, creating targeted marketing plans, business networking skills and techniques, developing and implementing social media, and online marketing programs.
+Topics include connecting to a network, creating and managing email accounts, Microsoft Word, Microsoft Excel, using QuickBooks Online, creating targeted marketing plans, business networking skills and techniques, developing and implementing social media, and online marketing programs.
+Students will be prepared to take the QuickBooks Certificate User examination (Online version).